CDSoft/rrpi/README.md

-% Raspberry Pi 4 setup for a personal local cloud
+# Raspberry Pi 4 setup for a personal local cloud
-% Christophe Delord

-# Goal

 I don't like GAFAM's way of eating my personal data.
 So I decided to self-host my personal cloud to protect my privacy